OpenGammaProject/Open-Gamma-Detector/README.md

 * Compact design: Only 60 x 60 mm (not including scintillator).
 * All-in-one detector: No external sound card required.
 * Micro-USB serial connection and power.
+* Easily programmable using the Arduino IDE.
 * Low-voltage device: No HV needed for PMT.
 * Low power consumption: ~25 mA @ 5V.
-* Easily programmable using the Arduino IDE.
+* Capable of up to 10,000 counts per second with a serial connection.
+* 4096 ADC channels for the energy range of about 30 keV to 1300 keV.

 ## Hardware